KeatonKirk/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
 WILL BE UPDATING PROJECT IDEA TO REFLECT NEW INVOLVEMENT IN ALGOVERA DAO.

 Compensation tool for DAO.
-Testing SC PUSH!!
+Testing SC PUSH NUMBER 2!!